 If you are not offered a place this would usually be because the school is full in the year group you have applied for or there were other children who more closely met the school's oversubscribed criteria.
 However, parents or carers have a statutory right to appeal if a place has been declined.
 Eastry Church of England Primary School uses Kent County Council services to administer appeal hearings.

 If you applied to move your child to Eastry Primary school but were declined a place you can lodge an appeal and find further guidance by click here or by emailing appeals@kent.gov.uk.
-The appeals clerk will write to you giving you at least 10 school days notice of the date and time of your appeal.
-You can submit any further documentation to support your appeal up to 5 school days before the hearing.
+The appeals clerk will write to you giving you at least 14 school days notice of the date and time of your appeal.
+A copy of the appeals paper work will be sent to you at least 7 days before the date of the hearing.
 The clerk will write to you with the panels decision normally within 5 school days.

 For late applications, appeals should be heard within 40 school days from the deadline for lodging appeals where possible, or within 30 school days of the appeal being lodged where reasonably possible in line with updated guidance from the Department for Education